textileio/papers/draft.md

 access-control.
 8 bytes max.
 See [@sec:variants] for more about variants.

 Random Component
  : A random set of bytes of a user-specified length.
-16 bytes or more (see [@lst:Identity]).
+16 bytes or more.

 ### Variants {#sec:variants}